serenity-is/docs/tutorials/movies/movies.md

 We are using several less mixins here (widthAndMin and dialog-styles).

 Our form height is controlled by *s-PropertyGrid .categories { height: 260px; }* line.
-Let's change it to 400px so it won't need a vertical scroll bar.
+Let's change it to 400px so it won't require a vertical scroll bar.

 ```css
 .s-MovieDialog {